 Contact us today to discuss your point-of-care workflow innovation.

-Leona Werezak MN, BSN, RN is a freelance nurse writer and the Director of Business Development at NCLEX Education.
+Leona Werezak MN, BSN, RN is a freelance nurse writer.
 She has worked as a nurse in a variety of positions at the bedside for 13 years and as a nurse manager.
 From there, she began teaching nursing in BSN programs for the next 20 years.
 As a freelance nurse writer, she now writes online content for healthcare and medical businesses, nursing schools and colleges, as well as various nursing sites.